thomaskejser/modern-cmake/docs/blog.md

 The root level `README.md` file tells the reader what this repo is **for**.
 It provides an overview of what binaries are build and a single line about each binary and what it does.
-For detailed information about each binary - you can link to the `README.md` file inside the directory of the binary - located in `[root]/src/[binary]/README.md`
+For detailed information about each binary, you can link to the `README.md` file inside the directory of the binary.
+The binary specific readme should be located in `[root]/src/[binary]/README.md`

 **Resources**